Light & Fluffy Whole Wheat Hamburger Buns Recipe

 Why does dough need to rise?

-Dough needs to rise, or proof, in order for the yeast to develop.
+Dough needs to rise, or proof, for the yeast to develop.
 As the yeast feeds on the sugar in the dough, it releases gas that gets trapped by the dough.
 This creates air bubbles that are responsible for the nice structure of the buns and will improve the flavor of the bread.
 The reason we allow the dough to rise two times is to ensure the best texture with even distribution of air pockets!
 It is best to let your dough rise in a warm, draft free area covered with plastic wrap or a clean kitchen towel.

 These buns are perfect to use for a juicy burger with all the fixings, pulled pork sandwich, or a grilled chicken sandwich!
 I also like to serve them on the side of pasta, roast beef, or soup, along with some butter.
 If you are looking for a light snack, you can simply spread some raspberry jam onto a bun and enjoy.

-You can store any leftover whole wheat honey buns in an airtight container or ziploc bag on the counter for up to 2 to 3 days or in the fridge for up to a week.
+You can store any leftover whole wheat buns in an airtight container or ziploc bag on the counter for up to 2 to 3 days or in the fridge for up to a week.
 Additionally, these buns freeze well and are delicious grilled or toasted before using!

 More Bread Recipes To Consider